 As illustrated above, the left‐hand sides of transformation rules such as are usually evaluated immediately, since the rules are usually applied to expressions which have already been evaluated.
 The right‐hand side of is also evaluated immediately.
 With the delayed rule , however, the expression rhs is not evaluated.

-The right-hand side is evaluated immediately in
+hand side is evaluated immediately in

 rule gets inserted inside the Hold